 - ¾ cup salted butter softened (170g)

 - 1 tsp pure vanilla extract

-- 1 Tbsp corn starch (this helps the frosting to maintain its shape - it's less likely to make a messyour hands this way!)
+- 1 Tablespoons corn starch (this helps the frosting to maintain its shape - it's less likely to make a mess your hands this way!)

-With mixer on low-speed, stir in carrots and walnuts (and raisins, if using)
+- With mixer on low-speed, stir in carrots and walnuts/pecans (and raisins, if using)

 - Drop cookies by rounded spoonful (about 1 ½ Tbsp scoop) onto parchment paper-lined cookie sheet.
 Bake 11-12 minutes on 350F (177C).
 Cookies may appear slightly underbaked at their centers still.